hoangsonha/swp391_BE/README.md

 # SWP391
-Build a webapp to manager diamond shop with RESTfull API and Repository Pattern architecture
+Build a webapp to manager diamond shop with RESTfull API and 3-Layer with Repository Pattern architecture

 ## How to Run
 - Clone the repository: